ThoseOneProductions/lmc/README.md

 # lmc

-Website Build by Loren Monroe Coburn with the Help of Artificial butts.
+Website Build by Loren Monroe Coburn with the Help of Open ai Chatgpt, Google, Claude, my brain.